brendanjohnharris/TimeseriesDocs.jl/docs/src/index.md

 ```

-Welcome to the documentation for [TimeseriesTools](https://github.com/brendanjohnharris/TimeseriesTools.jl), a Julia package for working with time series data.
+Welcome to the documentation for [TimeseriesTools](https://github.com/brendanjohnharris/TimeseriesTools.jl), a Julia package for working with time-series data, and related packages.

 ## Key Features